unchainedshop/unchained-evolution/business-plan.md

   - Unchained Cluster Meetups (monthly)
   - Unchained Worldwide Developer Conference (annually)
 - Partner Program
-  - Excklusively use the partner logo
+  - Exclusively use the partner logo
   - Access to software previews
   - Marketed on the page and in PR / Social Media
-  - Guaranted Conference Speach Seats
+  - Guaranteed Conference Speech Seats
   - Free admission to the UWDC
   - Revenue Share for Hosting & Plugin Marketplace
 - Developer Support